 If you want to BBQ or just chill around a bonfire, get your spot in the wide sandy beaches next to Poniatowski bridge on Praga side.
 A crazy night out is not hard to find either.
 I suggest you go to Pomost 511 or Cud nad Wisłą (two cool bars just next to each other on the left side of the river).
 There are new amazing spots popping up every year, I can’t wait to see what the Vistula riverside will offer this summer.

 If you are interested in wildlife, you’ll be surprised to know that the Vistula shore hosts more than 40 different species of animals.
 Some year ago a moose was spotted swimming in the river (youtube video)!

-31) Things to do in Warsaw Poland: Warsaw Film Festival and FREE access to Museums in Autumn
+31) What to do in Warsaw in Autumn: Warsaw Film Festival and FREE access to Museums

 If you are a movie lover or a culture enthusiast, autumn might be the best time for you to come!

 In October you can go to the Warsaw Film Festival, a major film festival.
 The organizers strive to “show a film before it wins an Oscar” and they are proud of “not chasing filmmakers who are already famous”.
 In 2009, the Warsaw Film Festival joined the elite group of events recognized by the International Federation of Film Producers Associations - next to Cannes, Venice, and Berlin.